hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 - `fullContext` comes directly from `report.summaries.summary`.
 - Every list item must include a stable `key` field, precomputed by the generator (e.g. rank + symbol), so the UI is a pure renderer.

+Failure behavior:

+- Prefer safe defaults/coercions (e.g., truncation, nulling optional sections) over throwing during summarization so report generation stays robust.

 Edge cases:

 - If there are no picks/watchlist names, the corresponding `preview` must be `[]` and `hasMore` must be `false`.
 - If `mostActive` data is missing/empty, `mostActive` must be `null`.
+- If the summary payload needs to change for a rerun, do not edit MDX directly.
+Re-run `bun run market:run --date=<DATE>` to regenerate.

 #### `ReportSummary` embedded payload (`MarketReportSummaryWidgets`)